javers/javers.github.io/documentation/spring-boot-integration/index.md

   sqlCommitPropertyTableName: jv_commit_property
 ```

-#### Customising MongoRepository

-Database-related properties active in the Javers’ MongoDB starter with their defaults:
+#### Transaction management in the SQL starter

+The Javers’ SQL starter creates a transactional Javers instance linked to
+`PlatformTransactionManager` managed by Spring Data JPA.
+It should not come as a surprise, that transaction management is mandatory here.

+<h3 id="Javers-MongoDB-Repository">Javers MongoDB Repository</h3>

+Here is the list of `MongoRepository` properties with default values
+provided by the MongoDB starter.
+Please don’t change them without a good reason.

 ```yaml
 javers: